-UNIVERSITY SENATE is a forum for faculty input on matters of significance to the university.
+University Senate is a forum for faculty input on matters of significance to the university.
 The senate consists of senators elected by the faculty, the academic deans, provost, president and student representatives, and meets six to seven times a semester.
 The senate Web site contains senate meeting minutes, membership and committee information.

-USD POLICY MANUAL contains all university policies including faculty policies: Academic Freedom; Academic Integrity; Law School Honor Code; Rank and Tenure; Sabbatical; and more.
+USD Policy Manual contains all university policies including faculty policies: Academic Freedom; Academic Integrity; Law School Honor Code; Rank and Tenure; Sabbatical; and more.

-Aroma’s Coffehouse – Maher Hall, lower level
+Aroma’s Coffeehouse – Maher Hall, lower level

 Bert’s Bistro – Mother Rosalie Hill Hall